JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 You can still use coroutines and flows to write asynchronous code in your Kotlin Multiplatform projects.
 How you call this code depends on where you call the code from.
 Calling suspending functions and flows from Kotlin code is widely documented, especially for Android.
-[Calling them from Swift code](https://kotlinlang.org/docs/native-ios-integration.html#completion-handlers) requires a little more work because they are not Objective-C or Swift constructs.
+[Calling them from Swift code](https://kotlinlang.org/docs/native-ios-integration.html#calling-kotlin-suspending-functions) requires a little more work, see [KT-47610](https://youtrack.jetbrains.com/issue/KT-47610) for more details.

 The best current approach for calling suspending functions and flows from Swift is to use plugins and libraries like [KMP-NativeCoroutines](https://github.com/rickclephas/KMP-NativeCoroutines) or [SKIE](https://skie.touchlab.co/) together